 If the NPS is high – congratulations – you’re leading a sustainable and healthy business that is prone to grow.
-The low score, naturally, is a warning that your business could soon shrink and lead to customer churn.
+A low score, naturally, is a warning that your business could soon shrink and lead to customer churn.

 According to Bain and Company, for most businesses NPS accounts for 20% – 60% of their overall growth rate.
 Studies show that a 12-point increase in NPS leads to a doubling of a company’s growth rate, while the NPS leaders are said to “outgrow their competitors in most industries by an average of 2.5 times”.